Stoning in Islam: Hanafi

 Hanafi jurists have held that the accused must be a muhsan at the time of religiously disallowed sex to be punished by Rajm (stoning).
 A Muhsan is an adult, free, Muslim who has previously enjoyed legitimate sexual relations in matrimony, regardless of whether the marriage still exists.
 In other words, stoning does not apply to someone who was never married in his or her life (only lashing in public is the mandatory punishment in such cases).

 For evidence, Hanafi fiqh accepts the following: self-confession, or testimony of four male witnesses (female witnesses are not acceptable).
 Hanafi Islamic law literature specifies two types of stoning.
 One, when the punishment is based on bayyina, or concrete evidence (four male witnesses).
 In this case the person is bound, a pit dug, the bound person placed and partially buried inside the pit so that he or she may not escape, thereafter the public stoning punishment is executed.
 A woman sentenced to stoning must be partially buried up to her chest.
 The first stones are thrown by the witnesses and the accuser, thereafter the Muslim community present, stated Abū Ḥanīfa and other Hanafi scholars.
 In second type of stoning, when the punishment is based on self-confession, the stoning is to be performed without digging a pit or partially burying the person.
 In this case, the qadi (judge) should throw the first stone before other Muslims join in.
 Further, if the person flees, the person is allowed to leave.

-Hanafi scholars specify the stone size to be used for Rajm, to be the size of one's hand.
+Hanafi scholars specify the stone size to be used for stoning, to be the size of one's hand.
 It should not be too large to cause death too quickly, nor too small to extend only pain.

 Hanafites have traditionally held that the witnesses should throw the first stones in case the conviction was brought about by witnesses, and the qadi must throw the first stones in case the conviction was brought about by a confession.